francescomacri/francescomacri/README.md

 ## About Me :bust_in_silhouette:

-Hi, I’m Francesco Macrì, a math enthusiast who enjoys blogging about mathematics.
-I love exploring the intersection of mathematics and technology.
+Hi, I’m Francesco Macrì—a math enthusiast passionate about blogging and exploring the intersection of mathematics and technology.

 - :telescope: Currently working on my math blog
 - :seedling: Learning LEAN, the dependently typed programming language and proof assistant